 This test shall be performed in environment(s) which approximate, as closely as practicable, the intended use of the beacon.
-If the beacon is designed to operate in multiple configurations (e.g. floating in water, resting on dry ground, above ground, etc.) the satellite qualitative test shall be performed for each configuration.
+Required test configurations are shown in Figure 4.2 and are dependant on the manufacturer's declaration of Operational Configurations in Annex G.